New Orleans Motorcycle Accident Lawyer

 Wear a Good Helmet

-A quality helmet should at least have DOT certification .
-You can also opt for helmets certified by the Snell Memorial Foundation .
+A quality helmet should at least have DOT certification.
+You can also opt for helmets certified by the Snell Memorial Foundation.
 Helmets with strong thermoplastic or reinforced composite shells protect against head injuries.
 Full-face helmets provide additional protection for the face and chin.

-Finding Hope and Healing After a Motorcycle Accident
+Hire a Motorcycle Accident Lawyer: Finding Hope and Healing After a Motorcycle Accident

-If you or a loved one has been the victim of a motorcycle accident, contact our trusted New Orleans motorcycle injury attorney as soon as possible to learn about your legal rights during a free consultation.
-In many motorcycle accidents that other drivers and motorcyclists cause, the victims are almost 30 times more likely to die than drivers of different vehicles.
+If you or a loved one has been the victim of a motorcycle accident, contact our trusted New Orleans motorcycle injury attorney as soon as possible.
+That way, you can learn about your legal rights during a free consultation.

+Our firm offers compassionate legal representation for injured individuals and grieving families.
 Call Hammond Law Firm LLC to schedule a free case review.
 You can also reach us by submitting an online contact form.

 New Orleans Practice Areas